Content of the study:

 2.2 Hydrogen: a booming market

-Hydrogen demand is increasing globally and in France.
-Indeed, legislation in terms of greenhouse gas emissions is becoming more stringent, and increasingly heavy hydrocarbons are being used.
-The refining industry uses hydrogen to reduce the sulphur content of fuels and lighten heavy hydrocarbons. [***] In terms of usage, Hydrogen Europe states that ...
+Demand for hydrogen is growing worldwide and in France.
+Legislation concerning greenhouse gases is becoming stricter, and the refining industry is using hydrogen to reduce the sulfur content of fuels and lighten heavy hydrocarbons. [***] In terms of use, Hydrogen Europe states that hydrogen is the main manufacturing component used to produceammonia ...

 Nitrogen

-France is particularily strong in the nitrogenous fertilization segment ...
+France is particularly strong in the nitrogen fertilization segment of the global ...

 3.1 A highly concentrated market

-In France, there are four major players who together account for **%.
-Amongst them Air Liquide stands out, with a **% market share in ****.
+In France, there are four major players , together accounting for **% of the market in ****.
+Among them, Air Liquide industrie France stands out, with a market share of **.*% in ****.

-As explained in the AFGC the production of industrial gases can be carried out through different processes depending on the type of gas and the type of distribution of the gas to the customer.
-In general, air gases, such as oxygen, nitrogen, argon, helium, krypton, xenon, neon are mainly produced by ...
+As explained in the AFGC, industrial gases can be produced by various processes, depending on the type of gas and the type of gas distribution to the customer .
+In general, air gases such as oxygen, nitrogen, argon, helium, krypton, xenon and neon are mainly produced by fractional distillation of air cooled ...

 3.3 The two main distribution channels

-Due to the complexity of transport modalities and the high cost of transport, the main industrial gas manufacturers are also the main distributors.
-Air Liquide explains that transport costs limit the operating area to a radius of *** to *** km around the production unit, with the exception of high value-added gases such ...
+Because of thecomplexity of transport arrangements and the high cost of transport, the main manufacturers of industrial gases are also the main distributors.
+Air Liquide explains that transport costs limit the operating zone to a radius of *** to *** km around the production unit, with the exception of high value-added gases such ...

-4.1 Product overview: different types of industrial gases
+4.1 Product overview: the different types of industrial gas

-According to EIGA, the following more detailed breakdown of the scope of gases included can be made: air gases - oxygen (***) rare gases - such as helium (***) hydrogen (***) chlorine (***) acetylene (***) Moreover, according to Messer industrial gases are divided into three categories: Industrial gases used for welding, pressurization, combustion, degassing, protective atmospheres, ...
+According to EIGA, thefollowing more detailed classification of the scope of gases can be made: air gases - oxygen (***) ; rare gases - such as helium (***); hydrogen (***); chlorine (***); acetylene (***).
+In addition,according to Messer , industrial gases are divided into three categories: Industrial gases: used for welding, pressurization, combustion, degassing, protective atmospheres and ...

-In this section we provide an overview and breakdown of what drives cost in industrial gas production.
+In this section, we provide an overview and breakdown of the factors that determine the cost of industrial gas production.

-Although air is free, there are several costs associated with industrial gas production.
-Indeed, the industry is extremely capital intensive which also helps explain why there are few player and the market is concentrated ...
+Although air is free, industrial gas production entails a number of costs.
+Indeed, theindustry is extremely capital-intensive, which also explains why there are few players and the market is concentrated (***).
+For ...

 6.1 Segmentation